 They prioritize initiatives that address systems of oppression while simultaneously empowering people & ensuring all voices are heard, especially in decision-making processes.
-All of Jes's work aims to dismantle heteropatriarchal white supremacy and deconstruct the false gender dichotomy.
+Jes’s work challenges assumptions of white heteropatriarchal culture as normative and deconstructs gender dichotomy.

 Jes received their BSW from Illinois State University & their MSW from Loyola University Chicago.